 Dad also made wine in the basement when I was young.
 Old vine Zinfandel with his friend Carmelo from Ragusa, Sicily.
 Thus the wine bug was planted.
 Now I make wine with him in his basement.
-Last year we made Zinfandel and Moscato.
-This year Malvasia bianca and Cabernet are fermenting in his home as I write this post.
+This year we made Petite Sirah, Chardonnay, and Vermentino.
+This year they are fermenting in his home as I write this post.
 My son helps me cork the bottles.

-My dad loves Amarone whether it is from a small or a big producer.
+Of all the wines my dad loves Amarone most of all, whether it is from a small or a big producer.
 I, on the other hand, have never been partial to Amarone.
 Sure, I recognize that it is one of the great wines of Italy but I only really enjoy it with Roast beef at Christmas.
 That all changed for me one year at Vinitaly when Mark Levy, a veteran wine salesman, introduced me to Amarone della Valpolicella Classico D.O.C.
 “TB” 2001 by Tommaso Bussola.
 A life changing event in terms of my appreciation for Amarone.

 The wine was a blend of 75% Corvina, 20% Rondinella and 5% of Cab Franc, Dindarella, Croatina and Molinara.
 It was rich and luxurious with black and red fruit, spice, oak and chocolate and tar notes.
 It was in a word, a sexy wine.
-Last year I had the pleasure of attending an Amarone event at Del Posto.
-I haven’t yet written about the wines but my appreciation for it has grown immeasurably.
-As a newish parent, my appreciation for my Dad has too.
+A couple of years ago, I had the pleasure of presenting Amarone during a seminar.
+The wines were amazing and helped me see the wine under a new light.
 Amarone’s a gem, just like my Dad.
 Happy Birthday.